 - Christopher founded Coolabah Capital, which oversees Smarter Money Investments’ funds, in 2011 and leads the portfolio management effort that has produced one of Australia’s top short-term fixed-interest capabilities.
 He is responsible for investment decisioning, portfolio management, research and asset pricing, and general business management, running a team of portfolio managers and analysts.
 Christopher is also a Contributing Editor with The Australian Financial Review and well-known as one of Australia’s leading economists, policy advisors and fund managers.
 Christopher previously worked for Goldman Sachs in London and Sydney, the Reserve Bank of Australia, and was the founder of an award‐winning research and investment group, Rismark International.
 In 2009 The Australian newspaper selected Christopher as one of Australia’s top 10 “Emerging Leaders” in its economic/wealth category.
 In 2007 Christopher was selected by The Bulletin magazine as one of Australia’s “10 Smartest CEOs” and by BRW Magazine as one of “Australia’s Top 10 Innovators”.
-In 2008, the Australian Government invested $16 billion behind a policy proposal developed by Christopher to provide liquidity to the Australian securitisation market to mitigate the effects of the GFC.
+In 2008, the Australian Government invested $15 billion behind a policy proposal developed by Christopher to provide liquidity to the Australian RMBS market to mitigate the effects of the GFC.
+In 2019 the Australian government committed $2bn to invest in securitised SME loans on the basis of a policy proposal Christopher developed for the Treasurer at the time to enhance competition and liquidity in the SME finance sector.
 In February 2009, Christopher was invited by the Rockefeller and MacArthur Foundations to travel to advise the Obama Administration on the US housing crisis.
 Christopher served as a Director of The Menzies Research Centre, which is a leading Australian think‐tank, from 2003 to 2007.
 Christopher received Joint 1st Class Honours (Economics & Finance) and the University Medal in Economics & Finance from the University of Sydney, where he was a Credit Suisse First Boston Scholar, SIRCA and University Honours Scholar.
 He studied in the PhD program at Cambridge University in 2002 and 2003, where he was a Commonwealth Trust scholarship recipient.

-- Ed joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2013.
-He is involved in credit risk analysis, risk management, compliance and governance reporting, and assisting with portfolio management.
+- Ed joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2013 as a Senior Credit Analyst.
+As Chief Risk Officer, he helps lead credit risk analysis, risk management, compliance and governance across the business.
 Ed is a senior credit risk professional with over 15 years’ experience across fixed income funds management and bond insurance and corporate lending at leading domestic and global financial institutions.
 He has broad experience across industries and sectors, including: infrastructure and utilities, power and energy, property & real-estate, natural resources, oil & gas, media & telco, engineering and contracting, general industrials and agriculture.
 Ed has served in numerous credit research roles since 2000 including: Director, Debt Products & Global Risk, at Bank of America Merrill Lynch; Senior Credit Analyst, Fixed Income Credit Research at ING Investment Management; Vice President, Project Finance & Credit, at MBIA Insurance; Assistant Vice President, Corporate Risk Management at Citigroup; Associate, Project Finance & Credit, at Bank of America; and Credit Analyst, Insitutional Banking, at NAB.
 He graduated with a Bachelor of Commerce and Bachelor of Laws from UNSW.

 - Andrew joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2015.
 He is involved in credit risk analysis, quantitative asset pricing, and assisting with portfolio management.
 He was the Credit Strategist at the $5.5 billion Australian fixed-income manager Vianova (2008-2013), and its successor Brookline Partners (2014-2015), where he was responsible for all quantitative and qualitative credit analysis and valuation, as well as having input into macroeconomic strategy.
 He has over 15 years buy-side experience analysing Australian and indeed overseas credits from a bottom-up and top-down perspective and built and maintained the credit process at Perennial, Vianova and Brookline.
 Prior to Vianova, Andrew was a Senior Credit Analyst at the $6 billion fixed-income fund manager Perennial Investment Partners (2001-2008) where he designed and implemented Perennial’s in-house credit risk pricing models.
 After 3 years working as an economist with various government agencies in Australia and overseas, Andrew started his private sector career at NAB where he spent 7 years working as an Economist focussing on quantitative industry analysis for Australia, the UK and the US.
 At NAB Andrew was heavily involved in developing commodity price and commercial property forecasting models that consistently outperformed consensus expectations.

-- Kai joined Coolabah Capital Investments, which manages Smarter Money Investments’ funds, in 2017 in a full-time role as a quant analyst focusing on asset pricing.
+- Kai joined Coolabah Capital Investments, which manages Smarter Money Investments’ funds, in 2017 in a full-time role as a Senior Data Scientist focusing on asset pricing and portfolio management.
 Kai was previously a Data Scientist at CBA where he built machine learning models to project customer propensities.
 He was also involved in data mining projects with heavy use of R, Python, Hadoop, Hive, SQL and Linux tools.
 Prior to CBA Kai interned as signal processing researcher at Cochlear.
 Kai graduated from UNSW with 1st Class Honours and the University Medal in his Bachelor of Engineering (Electrical) program where his thesis researched pose estimation and trajectory matching.
 He is currently completing a Masters of Statistics at UNSW.
 Kai was awarded an ATAR of 99.90 in his HSC while at Sydney Boys High.
 Prizes have included the Ben Rudzyn Memorial Prize in Signal Processing, the Engineers Australia Student Prize (Electrical & IT Division), and the Institution of Engineering & Technology (IET) Student Prize.